 Next thing to consider is the use of the shoe.
 Will you be mainly walking in dry and warm conditions or possible in colder climates with rain or even snow?

-In hot climates it’s more important to have breathable and light material instead of water and weather resistance.
+In hot climates, it’s more important to have breathable and light material instead of water and weather resistance.
 Synthetic mesh shoes are optimal for these conditions.

-If you plan use the shoes in a colder climate it’s wise to choose a model with some water resistance.
+If you plan to use the shoes in a colder climate it’s wise to choose a model with some water resistance.
 If hot and sweaty feet feel uncomfortable, having wet and cold feet is potentially dangerous and even more uncomfortable.

-A Gore-Tex or some other form of water resistance technology is a good decision for colder climate so you don’t have to worry about walking in the rain or stepping in a puddle in the fall.
+A Gore-Tex or some other form of water resistance technology is a good decision for colder climate.
+So you don’t have to worry about walking in the rain or stepping in a puddle in the fall.
 Naturally the shoe should have a bit more insulation to keep your feet warm.

-If you plan to use them in freezing conditions, you might need to invest in actual winter shoes but in my experience water resistant walking shoes are perfectly fine for short walks in freezing temperatures.
+If you plan to use them in freezing conditions, you might need to invest in actual winter shoes.
+But in my experience water resistant, walking shoes are perfectly fine for short walks in freezing temperatures.

 Laces or not?

 The annoying thing with laces is that it takes time to tie and untie them every time you put the shoes on.
 I don’t know about you but I have always found this to be rather annoying.
-Also, as you age, it can harder to tie the laces due to mobility, and hand functionality issues.
+Also, as you age, it can be harder to tie the laces due to mobility, and hand functionality issues.

 So if you want a simple walking shoe that’s easy and fast to put on and take off, you might want to consider something else than regular shoes laces.